<?xml version="1.0" encoding="utf-8"?>

 FAQs

-What’s the difference between a UI element and a UI component?
+What is the difference between a UI element and a UI component?

-How are UI elements tested for accessibility?
+How do UI elements contribute to accessibility?